 Sure, it sounds so obvious, but to some applicants, this may be a daunting task.
 First, you need to approach those teachers whom you think will recommend you any day.
 These teachers probably developed a stellar relationship by consistently scoring higher grades in their subject or following their instructions to a tee.

 Do you have a course or subject you struggled with, had to work extra hard, and did your hard work pay off in the end?
 Teachers who walked you through these courses probably loved your hard work, and they won't mind writing you a glowing letter of recommendation.

 Maybe you want to pursue a specific career, and you have a stellar relationship with the teacher who taught you coursework related to your dream career.
 You can approach your teacher and ask them if they can write a recommendation letter to help you with your college application process.
 In most cases, they will be more than willing to help you.

-It can be of help to submit a range of letters, though it is not necessary if your college doesn't suggest.
-Also, if you are unable to narrow down your list of recommenders, you can ask your teachers to write you a recommendation letter based on different disciplines in your high school.
-If you were insanely good in some of the subjects, it would help if it was captured in your letter of recommendation.
+It can help submit a range of letters, though it is not necessary if your college doesn't suggest.
+If you are unable to narrow down your list of recommenders, you can ask your teachers to write you a recommendation letter based on different disciplines in your high school.
+If you were insanely good in some subjects, it would help if it was captured in your letter of recommendation.

 How and When to Ask for a Recommendation Letter

 You should never worry about choosing your recommenders too early.
 The chances are that your teacher will receive a ton of requests from students, which means that they will have a lot more recommendation letters to write.
 That said, it would be best if you start reaching out to your preferred recommenders by the end of your junior year.

 Also, you should make sure that you approach your recommenders early enough to have ample time to write you the letter.
 You are reaching out to your recommenders a month or two before the submission deadline would be a great idea.
 In some cases, your preferred recommender could be swamped.
 So you need to have alternatives to avoid being in dire straits.